πŸ“œ/skills/fuz-stack/references/tsdoc-comments

 Inter-linking with mdz

 Backtick-wrapped identifiers auto-link to API docs.
+Unmatched references fall through to plain <code>.

 Always link

 Wrap every mention of an exported identifier, module filename, or type name in backticks.
-This maximizes discoverability.

-/** * Wraps `LibraryJson` with computed properties and provides the root * of the API documentation hierarchy: `Library` → `Module` → `Declaration`. * * @see `module.svelte.ts` for `Module` class * @see `declaration.svelte.ts` for `Declaration` class */
+/** * Wraps `LibraryJson` with computed properties and provides the root * of the API documentation hierarchy: `Library` β†’ `Module` β†’ `Declaration`. * * @see `module.svelte.ts` for `Module` class * @see `declaration.svelte.ts` for `Declaration` class */

 What to wrap:

-- exported function names: `` tsdoc_parse ``, `` shuffle `` - type and interface names: `` ModuleJson ``, `` SourceFileInfo `` - class names: `` Library ``, `` Declaration `` - module filenames: `` module_helpers.ts ``, `` DocsLink.svelte `` - tag names in prose: `` @param ``, `` @returns `` - enum and constant names
+- exported function names: "tsdoc_parse", "shuffle" - type and interface names: "ModuleJson", "SourceFileInfo" - class names: "Library", "Declaration" - module paths: "module_helpers.ts", "actions/composables.ts", "DocsLink.svelte" β€” see Module path format - tag names in prose: "@param", "@returns" - enum and constant names

 Internal paths